This post may contain affiliate links. Please see my disclosure policy for details.

 Ford Village Shop and Tea Room

-The Ford village shop is an independent business that sell local produce from and to the community and also acts as the local post office.
+The Ford village shop is an independent business that sells local produce from and to the community and also acts as the local post office.

 If you’re feeling peckish, why not pop into the Ford Tea Room Gallery?
 As well as sipping on a freshly ground ‘Grumpy Mule’ coffee or Brew Tea Company tea, you can help yourself to a scrumptious homemade cake too!